justinwest/SuggestedSources/prompt-default.md

 In the Sources section, summarize which view the different authors express and include the inline URLs for the sources (in markdown format).

-Do NOT include a title.
+Do NOT include a title for the response.